 If withdrawal is requested prior to the course start date, the student is eligible for a full tuition credit for that course.
-If withdrawal is requested after the course start date but before the start of the second week, 90% of tuition and fees (whether or not the student ever attended) will be credited.
-If withdrawal is requested after the start of the second week of the course, no tuition adjustment will be made.
+If withdrawal is requested after the drop/add date, no refunds will be issued.

 Types of Financial Aid Available and Application Procedure